 This Bible has a sleek design without all the girly fuss.
 Less than an inch thick, the print is still easy on the eyes.
 This original text is a great option for on the go, travel or someone who doesn’t want a lot of the extras.

-Bibles for Guys
+Bibles for Teenager Boys

 This teen Bible designed for guys is similar to the girl’s version with book introductions and devos by Christian authors like Max Lucado.
 It also highlights the scripture promises of God.
 This Bible is designed to help your guy as he is learning to become a man of God.